-The Flex Group Registered Retirement Savings Plan (Flex GRRSP) allows you to apply credits you do not spend on other benefits to a Group Registered Retirement Savings Plan.
+The Flex Group Registered Retirement Savings Plan (RRSP) allows you to apply credits you do not spend on other benefits to a Group Registered Retirement Savings Plan.
 Please note that since the contribution is made using Flex Credits, it is a taxable benefit.

-The program gives you the option to select one of two Group RRSPs, namely Group Retirement Services and Sun Life Financial Services.
-Each plan provides for a selection of different investment managers, each providing different investment funds.
-Some of the unique features of this program are the ability to make spousal RRSP contributions, withdraw funds, or to transfer funds to your personal RRSP.
+The program gives you the option to deposit any excess Flex Credits into an RRSP, namely Sun Life Financial Services.
+The plan provides for an investment manager.
+Some of the unique features of this program may include the ability to make spousal RRSP contributions, withdraw funds, or to transfer funds to your personal RRSP.